A few weeks ago, I decided to change my LinkedIn headline.

 Either way, it seems that the best course of action is to keep your LinkedIn headline at least within the 120 character limit – Digital Marketer, Lee Kenny likens the LinkedIn headline to an email subject line – the best LinkedIn headlines stand out and make you sit up and take notice.
 They’re memorable and captivating.

-My fellow LinkedIn Trainer and Profile Writer, Julie Parsons reckons the LinkedIn headline is one of the hardest parts of your Profile to nail because you have to be so succinct.
+My fellow LinkedIn Trainer and Profile Writer, Judy Parsons reckons the LinkedIn headline is one of the hardest parts of your Profile to nail because you have to be so succinct.
 With this in mind, I would advise trying to get your most important keywords at the beginning of the headline.
 The best LinkedIn headlines don’t beat around the bush – they get to the point quickly!

 What are your views on the length of LinkedIn headlines?
 When did you last consider changing the best way to introduce yourself to your visiting audience?